samyakpiya/awwwards-zentry/README.md

-# An Awwwards Winning Website
+# Rebuild of Zentry

+A rebuild of an Awwwards winning website (zentry.com) in React, TailwindCSS, and GSAP that boasts fluid animations and interactive elements.
+View the live demo [here](https://rebuildofzentry.vercel.app).

 ![Full Webpage Screenshot](https://i.imgur.com/7IUVBvI.jpeg)

-A cutting-edge, animated website inspired by zentry.com, crafted to deliver an exceptional user experience through fluid animations and interactive elements.
-Built with modern web technologies and optimized for performance.

-Built using React, TailwindCSS, and GSAP.